top of page

 1. The High-Achiever with "Imposter Syndrome"

-If you feel like a fraud despite your success, that is often a shame capsule stored in the midbrain.
-Brainspotting can locate the eye position that connects to that "sinking feeling" in your gut and release it, so you can finally internalize your success.
+If you are a highly successful executive but you constantly feel like a total fraud, no amount of logic or resume-reading will cure it.
+As we explore in The Imposter Syndrome Trauma Response of the High-Achiever, that feeling is often a "shame capsule" stored in the midbrain from childhood.
+Brainspotting can locate the specific eye position that connects to that "sinking feeling" in your gut and physically release it, allowing you to finally internalize your own competence.

 2. The Creative or Athlete (Performance Expansion)

-Brainspotting isn't just for healing; it's for expansion.
-We use "Expansion Spots" to help actors, writers, and executives access their flow state.
-By finding the eye position where you feel most confident and grounded, we can wire that feeling in, making it accessible on demand.
+Brainspotting isn't just for healing pain; it is highly utilized for expansion.
+We use specialized setups called "Expansion Spots" to help actors, writers, athletes, and CEOs access their ultimate flow state.
+By finding the exact eye position where you feel most confident, powerful, and grounded, we can wire that neurological feeling in, making it accessible on demand before a big presentation or performance.

 3. The "Freeze" Responder